Whether you hate or love personal branding, it’s here to stay.

 My most successful affiliate partnerships have all been the result of sharing my personal experiences with that product.

 I only promote stuff that I’ve tried myself, and when I promote them, it’s because I genuinely like the products—not because I’m trying to milk my audience for money.

-I have one the most popular review of Wim Hof’s breathing course in the world.
+I have the most popular review of Wim Hof’s breathing course in the world.
 It heavily focuses on *how* I used the course and what *I, personally* got out of it.